bharath113/CD_Lab/README.md

 ### B.Bharath Kumar 15CO113
 ### Aditya Bisht 15CO104
+This project is for education purpose only.
+It is part of the lab course.

 ## Phase 1 - Scanner
 1. Implement char, int and float data types.